-27 Allegations Against Staff
+28 Allegations Against Staff

-(see Allegations Management Policy and Staff Behaviour Policy)
+(see Allegations Management Policy and Staff Conduct Policy)

-All school staff should take care not to place themselves in a vulnerable position with a child.
+All school staff including supply or volunteer staff, should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.
-All staff should be aware of the school's own Staff Behaviour Policy.
+All staff should be aware of the school's own Staff Conduct Policy.